Outsourcing vs Insourcing IT Departments: Is your IT Department Just Keeping the Lights On?

 The net result of all this is that unless you enjoy the luxury of employing a large inhouse IT department (and probably 95% of UK law firms do not), your IT staff are going to be spending most of their time engaged in ‘keeping the lights on’ activities.

+you may be thinking, "don't I pay my IT staff to keep the lights on?"
 Well, yes and no. “No” because ideally if you are paying people for their IT expertise, why not fully make use of it?
 Free them up so they can focus on strategy and projects that will ultimately take the business forward?
 However, if all they do is keep the lights on, then where is the progress in that, the business is just standing still?
 It is also worth noting that just as go-ahead lawyers will move elsewhere if they feel they are stuck in a rut doing boring, repetitive work, so will your IT staff.
 You are more likely to retain good IT staff if their workload involves challenges, rather than just endless system patches.

 At this point you say, “Well if the inhouse IT team are not going to keep the lights on, who is?”

 The answer is to outsource part of this functionality to a company providing managed services, such as Nasstar.
 Not only will they have the skills to handle those Microsoft “Patch Tuesdays”, but if they have an understanding of the legal vertical market, they will also know the tips and tricks associated with ensuring updated systems remain compatible with other core law office applications.
+To find out more about how having a managed service provider may be beneficial, read our blog here.